-Pay per Lead Versus Pay per Click Marketing for Attorneys
+Pay-per-Lead Versus Pay-per-Click Marketing for Attorneys

 Law Firm Lead Generation

-The purpose of any online marketing campaign for a law firm is to generate leads.
 A lead is a person or an organization that has shown interest in using your legal service.
 This can be by applying for a free consultation, making an inquiry, or joining your email list.
 Once you have their contact info, you can follow up with them and convert them into clients.

-Pay per Lead Versus Pay per Click Marketing for Attorneys
+Pay-per-Lead Versus Pay-per-Click Marketing for Attorneys

-Advantages of Pay per Lead
+Advantages of PPL

 Predictable advertising cost

 In many advertising strategies, you often cannot predict how much it will cost you to achieve a specific result or get your target audience to take a specific action.
-But, in pay per lead, you pay a specific amount for every lead you get.
-Although there’s no guarantee that you will be able to convert any given lead into a client, you know how much a lead will cost you.
+But, in PPL, you pay a specific amount for every lead you get.
+Not only that, but your return on investment with PPL is easily tracked.
+So if you’re buying leads for $100 per lead, and your average case is worth 100k, and it takes you 20 leads on average to convert a lead into a new client, your ROI on this example would be 4,900%.

 Leverage expert knowledge